 - Mung beans (moong)

 - Navy beans (Boston bean, haricot bean, white pea)

 - Split peas (yellow, green)

-- Data is sourced exclusively from USDA FoodData Central to maintain consistency.
+- Data is checked against USDA FoodData Central to maintain consistency and accuracy.

 How to Cook Dried Beans